Right to counsel

 Litigation, Termination of Parental Rights (State) - Birth Parents

 In K.P.B. v.
-D.C.A., the Alabama Court of Civil Appeals reversed and remanded the trial court's denial of a father's right to counsel.
+D.C.A., the Alabama Court of Civil Appeals relied on Shuttleworth in reversing and remanding the trial court's denial of a father's right to counsel.
 685 So.2d 750 (Ala.
 Civ.
 App.
-1996).
-In this case, a mother sought termination of the father’s parental rights, where the father was in prison but there had been no finding of dependency against him.
+1996) (citing Ex parte Shuttleworth, 410 So.2d 896, 897 [Ala.
+1981]).
+In K.P.B., a mother sought termination of the father’s parental rights where the father was in prison but there had been no finding of dependency against him.
 Although Ala.
 Code § 12-15-63(b) provided a right to appointed counsel for indigent parents in dependency proceedings, no express statutory right existed at the time in cases where parental rights were at stake, but the dependency of the child was not at issue.[1]

 Lassiter was decided in June 1981.
 Shuttleworth was decided in October 1981, four months later.
 Because Lassiter had just held that there was no federal due process right to appointed counsel in a termination case, we assume that, when our supreme court referred in Shuttleworth to “due process safeguards,” it meant due process safeguards provided by the Alabama Constitution.
 We conclude that in Shuttleworth the Alabama Supreme Court found a due process right to appointed counsel for indigents in termination-of-parental-rights cases.